-MAY 25, 2007, 9:00 AM
+JUNE 19, 2007, 1:00 PM

 Roll Call

 Public Hearings

-Diagnosias Hama
+Community Vision Plan

+The Planning and Zoning Board will continue their discussion of May 25, 2007 of the draft Visioning Plan Document.

 Discussion Items

-1. Community Vision Plan

-The Planning and Zoning Board will continue their discussion of May 8, 2007 of the draft Visioning Plan Document.
+Caronat Aronda

 Consent Agenda

 (The following items have no objections or issues identified by staff.
 The Chairman may determine if anyone in the audience or on the Commission has any comments or opposition to any of these items.
 If so, the Chairman may place that item in the regular agenda for further consideration.
 The remaining items may be acted upon in total by using the recommended motion as follows: "I move approval of the consent agenda approving the minutes, acknowledging receipt of the site plan exemption report and setting our future meeting dates.")

 Staff Update

 Comments from the Public and Press

+Continents from the Public and Pless

 Adjournment

 No verbatim record by a certified court reporter is made of these proceedings.
-Accordingly, any person who may seek to appeal any decision involving the matters noticed herein will be responsible for making a verbatim record of the testimony and evidence at these proceedings upon which any appeal is to be based (see Section
+Accordingly, any person who may seek to appeal any decision involving the matters noticed herein will be responsible for making a verbatim record of the testimony and evidence at these proceedings upon which any appeal is to be based (see Section 286.0105, Fla.
+Stat.).